 We also use leverage in our credit strategy, albeit significantly less leverage than that used in our Agency RMBS strategy.
-Through March 31, 2021, we financed the vast majority of our Agency RMBS assets, and a portion of our credit assets, through repurchase agreements, which we sometimes refer to as "repos," which we account for as collateralized borrowings.
+Through March 31, 2022, we financed the vast majority of our Agency RMBS assets, and a portion of our credit assets, through repurchase agreements, which we sometimes refer to as "repos," and which we account for as collateralized borrowings.
 We expect to continue to finance the vast majority of our Agency RMBS through the use of repos.
 In addition to financing assets through repos, we also enter into other secured borrowing transactions, which are accounted for as collateralized borrowings, to finance certain of our loan assets.
 We have also obtained, through the securitization markets, term financing for certain of our non-qualified mortgage, or "non-QM," loans, certain of our consumer loans, and certain of our leveraged corporate loans.
 Additionally, we have issued unsecured long-term debt.

-As of March 31, 2021, outstanding borrowings under repos and Total other secured borrowings (which include Other secured borrowings and Other secured borrowings, at fair value, as presented on our Condensed Consolidated Balance Sheet) were \$2.9 billion, of which approximately 50%, or \$1.4 billion, relates to our Agency RMBS holdings.
+As of March 31, 2022, outstanding borrowings under repos and Total other secured borrowings (which include Other secured borrowings and Other secured borrowings, at fair value, as presented on our Consolidated Balance Sheet) were \$4.0 billion, of which approximately 38%, or \$1.5 billion, relates to our Agency RMBS holdings.
 The remaining outstanding borrowings relate to our credit portfolio.

-As of March 31, 2021, we also had \$86.0 million outstanding of unsecured long-term debt, maturing in September of 2022, or the "Senior Notes."
-The Senior Notes bear interest at a rate of 5.50%, subject to adjustment based on changes, if any, in the ratings of the Senior Notes.
-The indenture governing the Senior Notes contains a number of covenants, including several financial covenants.
-The Senior Notes are rated A by Egan-Jones Rating Company.
-See Note 11 of the notes to our condensed consolidated financial statements for further detail on the Senior Notes.
+As of March 31, 2022, we also had outstanding unsecured long-term debt of \$86.0 million, maturing in September of 2022 and bearing an interest rate of 5.50%, and \$210.0 million, maturing in April 2027 and bearing an interest rate of 5.875%, collectively the "Senior Notes."
+The indentures governing the Senior Notes contain a number of covenants, including several financial covenants.
+The Senior Notes are currently rated "A" by Egan-Jones Rating Company1.
+See Note 11 of the notes to our consolidated financial statements for further detail on the Senior Notes.